luloxi/PunkSociety/README.md

 ## 👨‍🦽 Phase 5 (Ease of use)

+- **Educational Content**: Include onboarding tutorials and step-by-step guides to help users understand what they can do on the platform
 - **Web 2.5 social login with account abstraction:** Sign up and log in with Google, Twitter, Instagram, etc. (Reference: [wagmi-thirdweb Connect Button](https://github.com/thirdweb-example/wagmi-thirdweb?ref=blog.thirdweb.com))
-- **Educational Content**: Include onboarding tutorials and step-by-step guides to help users understand what they can do on the platform
+- **Accesibility support**: For the hearing and visually impaired, the app should be ARIA compliant to support screen readers and other assistive technologies (Reference: [ARIA](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA))
+- **Add special metadata to NFTs** for screen readers and SEO

 # 🤘 Development